100phlecs/tailwind_formatter/README.md

 plugins ([just yet](https://github.com/elixir-lang/elixir/pull/12032))!

-To work around this, it is suggested to set up two `.formatter.exs` files and a script within your base directoery, i.e. `format.sh` which runs both.
+To work around this, it is suggested to set up two `.formatter.exs` files and a script within your base directory, i.e. `format.sh` which runs both.

 In `format.sh`: